apify/actor-finance-monitoring-agent/README.md

 The **Finance Monitoring Agent** leverages multiple data sources to ensure comprehensive and accurate analysis:

-- **Yahoo Finance**: Provides essential ticker information, price targets, and recommendations from analysts, as well as the latest news related to the stock.
-Using [Yahoo Finance](https://apify.com/canadesk/yahoo-finance) Apify Actor.
+- **Google Finance**: Provides essential ticker information and financial data for the ticker analysis.
+Using [Google Finance](https://apify.com/scraped_org/google-finance-scraper) Apify Actor.
 - **Google News**: Searches for relevant news articles to include in the sentiment analysis and overall report.
 Using [Google News Scraper](https://apify.com/lhotanova/google-news-scraper) Apify Actor.

 ---